-February 2023: Please note Yukei Salon de The is temporarily closed.
+February 2024: Please note Yukei Salon de The has now permanently closed.
 Please see Downtown Kyoto for other places to eat and drink in this area.

 If you’re a fan of the Tawaraya aesthetic, you might want to check out this lovely little tearoom curated by the famed ryokan.
 It’s not cheap, but the tea and sweets are superb and the room is very relaxing.